Credit: Parks Canada

 55 Lake Drive South, Saint John

-35. Winter Camping at Mactaquac Provincial Park
+37. Winter Camping at Mactaquac Provincial Park

-Visit New Brunswick’s winter wonderland called Mactaquac Provincial Park.
-Ejoy winter camping, outdoor skating at the 1-acre pond, cross-country ski on 7 km of groomed trails or snowshoe at various locations in the park.
+Visit New Brunswick‘s winter wonderland called Mactaquac Provincial Park.
+Enjoy winter camping, outdoor skating at the 1-acre pond, cross-country ski on 7 km of groomed trails or snowshoe at various locations in the park.
 Fat bikes are available for rent at the park, and complimentary cross-country skis and snowshoes are available courtesy of the Friends of Mactaquac .
 You can even take a horse-drawn sleigh ride for a magical winter treat (reservations required, 506-328-7030).
 Pack your toboggan and dress warmly because it is going to be a fun day in the snow.
 There are lots of great hills to go sliding down.

-Things to Do this Winter in Moncton
+Things to Do This Winter in Moncton

 Read More

-Things to Do this Winter in Fredericton
+Things to Do This Winter in Fredericton

 Read More

-Things to Do this Winter in Saint John
+Things to Do This Winter in Saint John

 Read More